yorgos-ai/pet-adoption/README.md

 ```

 ## Linting and formatting
-This project uses Ruff for both linting and formatting.
+This project uses [Ruff](https://docs.astral.sh/ruff/) for both linting and formatting.
 Details about the configuration can be found in the [pyproject.toml](pyproject.toml) file.

 ## Pre-commit hooks
 Pre-commit hooks are used for code linting/formatting and other checks before every commit.
 You can find the complete configuration in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.

+## Git

+#### Branching strategy
+The primary stable branch is `main`.
+This branch is protected, meaning you can not directly push commits on this branch.
+You can checkout the `development` branch and commit your changes directly on that branch.
+Pushing the new commits to the remote will trigger the [CI pipeline](#ci-with-github-actions).
+If the CI pipeline is successfull, you can create a pull request from `development` to the `main` branch to merge your changes.

+Alternatively, you can create a feature branch from `development`, commit your changes and push your branch to the remote.
+Then, create a pull request form your feature branch to `development`.
+This step will trigger the [CI pipeline](#ci-with-github-actions).
+If the CI pipeline is successfull, you can merge your changes to the `development` branch.
+Finally, you should create another pull request from the `development` branch to `main` to merge your changes to the main stable branch.

+#### CI with Github Actions
+The CI pipeline is executed whenever new commits are pushed on the `development` branch or a pull request is created from a feature branch to `developemnt`.
+The CI pipeline performs code linting and formatting using Ruff and finally executes the unti tests and generates the code coverage report.

 ## Backlog for future improvements
 1. Add integration tests by testing complete Prefect flows.
 2. IaC with Terraform to manage the infratructure.
 3. Use AWS EventBridge to trigger the prediction pipeline automatically when a new test set is uploaded in S3.
+4. Add Continuous Deployment Github action to deploy docker-compose on ECS.